Coldog2333/GMN_Chatbot/README.md

     'attention_mask': same,
     'doctor_input_ids': tensor(#negative_sample + 1, max_length),
     'doctor_token_type_ids': same,
-    'doctor_ dattention_mask': same,
+    'doctor_attention_mask': same,

 }
 ```
 There are 2 things to note here,
 - In all samples there are description, patient response and doctor response, in total 3-turns dialogue.
 So here, we treat the description and patient as first 2-turns dialogue and ask the model to output the probability of the third turn
-- the negative samples are sampled by randomly chosen from different response in other conversation.
+- the negative samples are sampled by randomly chosen from different response in other conversation. **The correct response is always in the first index(0)** and followed by `#negative_sample` number of wrong response.